pavlepiramida/AnyKernel2/README.md

 4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for included ramdisk files, and use methods for any required ramdisk modifications

-5. zip -r9 FrankenKernel.zip * -x README FrankenKernel.zip
+5. Since I am lazy as fuck,I made 2 scripts make.sh that does "zip -r9 FrankenKernel.zip * -x README FrankenKernel.zip" and clean.sh for cleaning zip,modules and kernel binary.
+Feel free to use them when building any kylessopen kernel

 If supporting a recovery that forces zip signature verification (like Cyanogen Recovery) then you will need to also sign your zip using the method I describe here: